Site Map

 Symptoms

 The disease gets worse slowly.
 Tissues in parts of the brain shrink over time.
-Symptoms such as behavior changes, speech difficulty, and problems thinking occur slowly and get worse.
+Symptoms such as behavior changes, speech difficulty, and problems with thinking occur slowly and get worse.

 People with FTD tend to behave the wrong way in different social settings.
 The changes in behavior continue to get worse and are often one of the most disturbing symptoms of the disease.
 Some persons have more difficulty with decision-making, complex tasks, or language (trouble finding or understanding words or writing).
 There are variations of FTD seen with other nervous system problems such as: